erosson/cooking.erosson.org/brownies.md

 3. Blend the banana with a mixer, or mash by hand, until mostly smooth.
 4. Combine the brownie mix with all other ingredients in a large mixing bowl.
 Mix until smooth, using either a hand mixer or a mixing spoon.
 5. Pour the mix into a greased/nonstick 13" x 9" baking tray.
-  * Optionally, sprinkle some coconut flakes on top of the brownies after pouring.
+6. Optionally, sprinkle some coconut flakes on top of the brownies after pouring into the tray.
-6. Bake at 350f for 27 minutes.
+7. Bake at 350f for 27 minutes.
 Baking is done when an inserted fork comes out clean.
-7. Remove from oven.
+8. Remove from oven.
 Let cool for 10 minutes.
-8. Enjoy!
+9. Enjoy!